Efficient Rejection Sampling in the Entropy-Optimal Range: Amplified Loaded Dice Roller

-\begin{example} Consider the target distribution $\bp = (4/19, 7/19, 8/19)$, whose FLDR tree has depth $k = 5$. \Cref{fig:fldr478-tolls} shows the tolls for $\aldr[\bp,K]$ trees with new depth $K \in \set{5, \dots, 18}$, where $\aldr[\bp,18]$ coincides with the entropy-optimal sampler from \cref{theorem:knuth-yao}. \Crefrange{fig:fldr478-trees-d5}{fig:fldr478-trees-d18} illustrate the general trend that using greater depth $K$ can reduce the expected entropy cost, at the expense of increased memory.
+\begin{example} Suppose $\bp = (4/19, 7/19, 8/19)$, whose FLDR tree has depth $k = 5$. \Cref{fig:fldr478-tolls} shows the tolls for $\aldr[\bp,K]$ trees with new depth $K \in \set{5, \dots, 18}$, which is entropy optimal at $K=18$. \Crefrange{fig:fldr478-trees-d5}{fig:fldr478-trees-d18} illustrate the general trend that larger depth $K$ reduces the entropy cost, at the expense of increased space.

 \end{example}